Open Accessibility Menu

 Family-centered Maternity Care

 Our curriculum provides 3 months of obstetrics during the first year.
-This includes covering labor and delivery, learning labor management of high and low risk OB, surgical skills, and outpatient management of low risk obstetrics.
-We have an excellent back up OB specialists helping our residents to care our patients in the hospital.
-Local OB/GYN group will also involve residents in labor and delivery management.
-Residents provide maternity care in their own practice throughout their 3 year training and participate in adolescent OB clinic in the third year.
-In average, residents will have 15 cases ore more of continuity OB care through out their training.
+This includes covering labor and delivery, learning labor management of high and low risk OB, surgical skills, and outpatient management of low-risk obstetrics.
+We have excellent back up OB specialists helping our residents to care for our patients in the hospital.
+We partner with local OBGYN groups who will also involve residents in labor and delivery management.
+Residents provide maternity care in their own practice throughout their 3-year training and participate in adolescent OB clinic in the third year.
+On average, residents will have 15 cases or more of continuity OB care throughout their training.

 Personal and Professional Balance

 We promote personal and professional balance for our residents.
 Three weeks of vacation are provided each year.
-There is an all-resident retreat days, as well as a retreat at the conclusion of the first year of training.
+There are 3 all-resident retreat days (fall, winter, spring) as well as a retreat at the conclusion of the first year of training.
 Support groups meet twice a month as an ongoing source of resident support and growth.
 Our innovative curriculum is designed to balance your wellness and learning.

 Quality and Innovation